What’s the best proofreading tool that bloggers, author and writers use?

 I wanted to see if they have a mobile app, and surprisingly, WhiteSmoke can be used through a good mobile app that you can install from Google Play or the App Store.

-- One of the best editing and proofreading services
+- One of the best editing and online proofreading services

 - Real expert editors who check your paper